nathanhumphrey/nathanhumphrey.github.io/posts/2019-12-09-personal-ghpages-11ty-config.md

 ---
 title: Personal GitHub Pages 11ty Configuration
 description: Configure 11ty Travis build for a personal Gihtub Pages site.
 abstract: 11ty is a great static site generator, it's what I'm using to publish this blog post, and it's a snap to set up on GitHub Pages with Travis CI .
-There is, however, one thing ...
+There is, however, one thing...
 date: 2019-12-08 7:00:00.00
 tags:
   - software